MorganeFar/Hermes/README.md

 If you missed something, you can always go back in the level.
-Press the left arrow on your keyboard to make Hermes move the left.
+Press the left arrow on your keyboard to make Hermes move to the left.

 ![Run toward left](design/tuto/leftArrow.gif)